 If colors aren’t showing correctly, make sure your video’s transfer characteristics, color primaries, and color matrix coefficient metadata match how the video was mastered.

 - HDR videos: Learn more

 If colors still aren’t rendering correctly, it may be due to your browser or device.
-Test your original video as well as your YouTube upload on other browsers to isolate the problem.
+To isolate the problem, test your original video and your YouTube upload on other browsers.

 Make sure the durations of your audio and video tracks are the same.
 If your audio track is shorter or longer than your video, your audio and video may not sync correctly.

 To edit your audio and video tracks, use a video editing software before uploading your content to YouTube.

 Audio plays on a computer but not on a mobile device